magmagcup/django-polls/README.md

 ## Installation
 Use the following command in your cmd.

 > git clone https://github.com/magmagcup/django-polls.git

 ## runserver
-Go to directory which you clone the repository to then run the command down below in cmd.
+Go to directory which you clone the repository to, then run the command down below in cmd.

 >  python manage.py runserver

 ## Connect to the server!